Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 the CPU numbers.
 This is caused by a small transformation that `torch.compile` does behind the scenes.
 The code above takes NumPy arrays and returns NumPy arrays.
 All of these arrays are on CPU, but the computations are performed on the GPU.
-This means that every time the function is called, `torch.compie` has to copy all these arrays from CPU to the GPU, and then copy the result from CUDA back to CPU to preserve the original semantics.
+This means that every time the function is called, `torch.compile` has to copy all these arrays from CPU to the GPU, and then copy the result from CUDA back to CPU to preserve the original semantics.
 There is no native solution to this issue in NumPy, as NumPy does not have the notion of a